 Field-hunting tip

-Look in sedimentary polymetallic hydrothermal deposits country — that is the host setting where nasledovite typically forms.
+Look in sedimentary polymetallic hydrothermal deposits country, the host setting where nasledovite typically forms.
 If you start seeing calcite, cerussite, galena in float, you are in the right ground.
 Field specimens usually show a massive, finely crystalline aggregates habit, so train your eye for that shape before scanning the outcrop.